simonjvardy/python_english_thesaurus/README.md

 - Using your favourite IDE open up your preferred terminal.
 - **Navigate** to your desired file location.

-Copy the following code and input it into your terminal to clone Sportswear-Online:
+Copy the following code and input it into your terminal to clone python_english_thesaurus:

 ```Python
 git clone https://github.com/simonjvardy/python_english_thesaurus.git